OHBMapparel/OHBMapparel.github.io/index.markdown

 ![OHBM 2020 logo](/images/hbm_bnr_2020conf.jpg)

-We'd recommend ordering 2.5 to 3 meters (depending on size) of cotton poplin from the following link.
-Any additional fabric would be well suited for making a few masks for the rare occasion you need to leave the house, but don't want to leave the spirit of the conference behind.
+We'd recommend ordering 2.5 to 3 meters (depending on size) of **cotton poplin** from the link below.
+Any additional fabric would be well suited for making a few masks on the rare occasion you need to leave the house, but don't want to leave the spirit of the conference behind.

 [Link to spoonflower fabric](https://www.spoonflower.com/designs/10209454-ohbm-2020-plaid-by-margulies)

 ![OHBM 2020 plaid pattern](/images/ohbm2020plaid1.png)

 ### 3. Make the pajamas

+At this point you can either fire up the sewing machine or find a local tailor to finish the job.